 Streaming is now a massive part of the gaming experience, and everyone wants to try and be the next Ninja.
 To make a living at it, though, you'll need to spend some money to get the equipment that will help you succeed.
-We've put together a list of some of the best PS4 streaming equipment and also PS5 accessories that will help you reach the audience you want while retaining some great streaming quality.
-Don't worry about compatibility because a lot of these items will also work with the PS5 if you're looking to stream some of the best PS5 games on the new console.
+So we've put together a list of some of the best PS4 streaming equipment and also PS5 accessories that will help you reach the audience you want while retaining some great streaming quality.
+Don't worry about compatibility.
+Many of these picks work with the PS5, so you can stream the best PS5 games on the new console.

 The best streaming equipment for PS4 & PS5

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 It's a monster

 The Blue Yeti X is the gold standard for USB microphones.
 Streaming with one of these produces sharp tones and an all-around great sound.
 It has a gain dial built-in, a mute button on the front, real-time LED monitoring, and a jack to put your favorite headphones in to monitor your output.
 It's a must-have for streaming or recording.